Why are there so many identical or nonexistent assets in my inventory?

 Duplicates caused by scanning multiple sites

 The most common cause of duplicate assets in the runZero inventory is scanning the same devices from multiple sites.
-A runZero site represents a site network, a distinct network whose IP addresses may overlap with those of any other site.
+A runZero site represents a site network, a distinct network whose IP addresses may overlap with those of other sites.
 Therefore an address like 10.1.2.3 in site A's network will be treated as completely separate from 10.1.2.3 in site B, even if the asset looks the same.

 You can generally tell if this is the issue by looking at the site names of the assets, and examining information such as the MAC addresses to determine whether they really are the same device.